Opinion | Republicans have laid a dangerous trap for Biden. Here’s how to avoid it.

 So when Biden delivers his first State of the Union address Tuesday night, he should avoid this trap.
-He speaks against the background of an argument among Democrats about how much they should be saying they feel voters’ pain, and how much they should tout the substantial economic progress that has been made in the last year.
+He speaks against the background of an argument among Democrats about how much they should be saying they feel voters’ pain, and how much they should tout the substantial economic progress that has been made in the past year.

 On a conference call Monday, senior White House officials gave some hints about where he might be leaning in this argument.

 Part of Biden’s speech will address the infrastructure bill he signed in November.
-Expect a laundry list of projects and improvements that are underway as a result of the bill, to convince people watching that even if they haven’t yet seen the results of the bill, they will soon.
+Expect a laundry list of projects and improvements that are underway because of the bill, to convince people watching that even if they haven’t yet seen the results of the bill, they will soon.

 And there will be some bragging about the state of the economy — but not as much as you might expect, given the administration’s pretty remarkable success.

-We can argue about how much credit Biden deserves for that success, but the numbers are undeniable: GDP growth in 2021 was 5.7 percent, and over 6 million jobs were created, more than in any year on record.
+We can argue about how much credit Biden deserves for that success, but the numbers are undeniable: gross domestic product growth in 2021 was 5.7 percent, and more than 6 million jobs were created, more than in any year on record.

 Again, you can quibble about what produced the latter — we were pulling ourselves out of a terrible recession — but how many Americans have even heard it?
 If most presidents could boast that their first year saw the creation of more jobs than any calendar year in American history, they’d never stop talking about it.

 But this White House is terribly worried that if they brag too much, someone will think they’re not in touch with what Americans are going through.
-Which may be why on that call, White House officials laid out four groups of proposals Biden will discuss, and three were about reducing prices.
+Which may be why, on that call, White House officials laid out four groups of proposals Biden will discuss, and three were about reducing prices.

 Biden, they said, intends to promote more domestic manufacturing and strengthen supply chains; take direct steps to reduce everyday costs for consumers; promote competition to reduce prices; and create more well-paying jobs.